Alex Owen-Hill

 For Galactic Wanderers and Earthly Misfits

-If you've ever felt like you're from another planet, trying to decode the complex signals of human interaction, this is your landing zone.
-Perfect for the neurodivergent, the socially anxious, and anyone who's felt a bit out of place.
+Exploring neurodivergence, social anxiety, and the dynamics of community, this show is perfect for anyone who's ever felt felt a bit out of place.
 No matter your galaxy of origin, "The Alien's Guide to Talking to Humans" offers you a home.
 Come as you are – no Earth passport required.

 Why is communication so hard!?